 Is Google Analytics 4 different from Universal Analytics?

 The list of changes continues to grow, but overall you should be prepared for a major shift in the way Google Analytics works and looks.
 New features are being added constantly, but the things we believe will make the most difference to users at this time are as follows:

 If you look at statistics inside Google Analytics beyond what we show you inside your WordPress dashboard, you’ll see that the new version looks completely different.
 The navigation and reporting setup is different.

 Some reports have been renamed or removed, and in some cases metrics like bounce rate have been replaced.

 While the interface does allow seemingly endless customization, expect a learning curve.

-In Google Analytics 4, tracking analytics activity is focused on events, rather than pageviews.
-This means that user engagement such as link clicks, scrolling, and file downloads are all recorded.
+In Google Analytics 4, tracking analytics activity is focused on events, rather than sessions and pageviews.
+This means that user actions such as link clicks, scrolling, and file downloads are all recorded.
 But, this also means that you’ll need to update the way your website sends data to analytics.